|The Mindful Warrior Project: Our Path to Community, Collective Action & Impact |

 • Download MWP PowerPoint

 • Jan 2020 MWP Meeting Summary

 What follows is a capture of work in progress based upon the Stewardship Group’s thinking about what actions we can take to move this project forward.
 That list forms a place holder for capturing our efforts and accomplishment to date.

-1. Draft a Description that captures shared purpose of the MWP aligned with MH mission
+1. Draft MWP Purpose aligned with MH mission

 2. Set a few concrete goals to get moving in 2021

 • Watch recording of MWP Meeting (July 2021)

 3. Clarify our audience for the MWP